 Enclosed spaces that rely on strong air conditioning to recycle indoor air are also hotspots for viral transmission.
-Such was the case in a restaurant in Guangzhou, China, where 10 people from 3 different families were infected by the coronavirus.
+Such was the case in a restaurant in Guangzhou, China, where 10 people from 3 different families were infected by the COVID-19 virus.